imqcam/documentation/docs/infrastructure/girder.md

 Girder data management platform architecture.
 ```

 The Girder worker plugin is used for job execution.
-Through Whole Tale, HTMDEC
+Through Whole Tale, IMQCAM
 uses the worker plugin to build container images, manage the container
 lifecycle, and import data.

 Additional plugins include:
 * *Oauth2*: User authentication with Oauth2, currently based on Globus
   Authentication
-* *SEM viewer*: Custom HTMDEC plugin to view SEM images and metadata
 * *Whole Tale*: A set of plugins enabling Whole Tale capabilities